esasiela/twisent/README.md

 This repo is the home of a Twitter sentiment analyzer using machine learning and Python.

+Try it out in [production](https://twisent.hedgecourt.com/), running on AWS EC2 Elastic Beanstalk.

+View the docs in my [Hedge Court Software Engineering Portfolio](https://www.hedgecourt.com/portfolio/twisent/) page.

+The portfolio page is better, but here's a brief overview...

+## Module List

 The system consists of the following modules:

 1. Twitter API access